• About Us

 Food Benefits For Seniors

-Many seniors qualify for free or low-cost food each month through government programs and local charities but don’t know where to start or assume they won’t be approved.
-The main food benefit for older adults in the U.S. is SNAP (Supplemental Nutrition Assistance Program), which gives a monthly amount on an EBT card you can use like a debit card at most grocery stores and some farmers markets.
+Many seniors qualify for free or low-cost food each month through government programs and local charities but dont know where to start or assume they wont be approved.
+The main food benefit for older adults in the U.S. is SNAP Supplemental Nutrition Assist

 Read More